-TAX DOCUMENTS YES NO LEGAL DOCUMENTS YE Are you filing income tax returns?
-If so, consider the following: Keep at least three years of state and federal tax returns and Are you a U.S. citizen?
-If so, keep a copy of your Social Security card, birth certificate, and passport. supporting documentation on file.
-Supporting documentation includes records that prove any income, deductions, or credits claimed (W-2, 1099, end of year statements from banks and Are you a foreign national?
-If so, keep all documents related to your entrance into the United States, such as passport, Green Card, and I-94. investment accounts).
-Depending on the state (like CA), you may need to keep tax returns for longer than three years.
-If you think you forgot to report income and it's more than 25% of gross income, keep six years of tax returns on file.
-If you are claiming a loss for worthless securities or bad debt deduction, keep records for seven years.
+LEGAL DOCUMENTS YES NO Are you a U.S. citizen?
+If so, keep a copy of your Social Security card, birth certificate, and passport.
+Are you a foreign national?
+If so, keep all documents related to your entrance into the United States, such as passport, Green Card, and I-94.
 Do you have an estate plan?
 If so, keep a copy of your Will, Trust(s), Powers of Attorney (General and Health Care), Living Will, and beneficiary designations on file, and store the originals in a safe place.
 Also, consider giving copies to people that play an important role in your estate plan, such as your agents, Executor(s) and Trustee(s).
-Keep all W-2s until you begin collecting Social Security.
-Have you made taxable gifts or received an inheritance?
-If so, keep all 709s that you file, and any 8971s or 706s issued to you, along with any supporting documentation in your permanent records.
 Are you currently married?
 If so, keep your marriage certificate on file, which may be needed in case of a name change, proof of marriage for insurance benefits, and for obtaining a joint mortgage.
 If you have a prenuptial agreement, store your original copy in a safe place.
 Have you been divorced?
 If so, keep your divorce papers on file.
-HEALTHCARE DOCUMENTS YES Have you served in the military?
+Have you served in the military?
 If so, keep your military discharge papers as they may be needed to prove your eligibility for veteran's benefits.
-Will you apply for Medicaid (perhaps due to long-term care expenses)?
-If so, keep all financial statements and records of transactions for the previous five years to support your application for Medicaid, as there is generally a five-year look-back provision.
 Do you have a safe deposit box?
 If so, keep the necessary information to find and access the safe deposit box.
-Do you have a Health Savings Account (HSA)?
-If so, keep all medical receipts from the date the HSA was opened.
-Did you write off medical expenses on your tax return?
-If so, keep records for as long as you keep your tax returns (generally three years).
-Are you on Medicare?
-If so, consider the following: Keep your Medicare Summary Notices for at least a year, or until your bill is paid in full.
-If you are enrolled in an employer drug plan that is considered creditable, keep your annual "Notice of Creditable Coverage" provided by your employer.
-This is needed if you enroll in Part D at a later time.